 Instructions

-- In a large saucepan, add corned beef, vegetables, onion, chicken broth, cooking liquid, cream of mushroom soup and dried thyme over medium heat.
+- In a large saucepan over medium-high heat, add corned beef, vegetables, onion, chicken broth, cooking liquid, cream of mushroom soup and dried thyme over medium heat and stir to combine.

-- Bring to a bubble and then reduce heat to simmer.
-Cover and simmer 10-15 minutes.
+- Bring to a bubble and then reduce heat to a simmer.
+Cover and simmer 10 to 15 minutes.

 - Add milk, salt and pepper and simmer uncovered 15 minutes.